MicrosoftDocs/visualstudio-docs/docs/test/configure-unit-tests-by-using-a-dot-runsettings-file.md

 ### Specify a run settings file at the command line

-To run tests from the command line, use *vstest.console.exe*.
-Pass the settings file to the test program using the **/Settings** parameter.
+To run tests from the command line, use *vstest.console.exe* and specify the settings file by using the **/Settings** parameter.

 1. Launch the Visual Studio Developer Command Prompt: